-We know, we know...halo rings were a big trend in 2018.
+We know, we know…halo rings were a big engagement ring trend in 2018.
 However, the popularity of this gorgeous setting is not slowing down.
-And we think we know a few reasons why.
+And we think we know a few reasons why it will continue to be one of the most popular engagement ring trends in 2019 and beyond.

 For starters, this style of the ring allows for a LOT of diamonds…and who doesn’t want more sparkle?
 With a gorgeous center stone and an outline of smaller diamonds, a halo setting can make the carat size of your center diamond appear much larger than it actually is!

-A halo can also make for a gorgeous ring finger once your wedding band (and maybe a few stackable bands) are added.
-Since a halo setting usually forces the diamond to extend past the band, it creates a perfect place for your wedding ring to slide up under.
-This creates a look of cohesion and layering it with a few colored bands can make a stunning ring stack.
+A halo can also make for a gorgeous ring finger once your wedding band is added.
+Since a halo setting usually forces the diamond to extend past the band, it creates a perfect place for your wedding ring to slide up under — and also makes it great for stacking with other bands.
+That is because it creates a look of cohesion and layering it with a few colored bands can make a stunning ring stack

 At this year’s People’s Choice Awards, Camila Mendes even rocked this stunning 5.01c Clean Origin pink lab-grown diamond with a matching rose gold band.
 The diamond was dubbed the most remarkable synthetic diamonds that the Gemological Institute of America has ever tested (not to toot our own horns or anything…).